exploratory-io/book/markdown/markdown-dashboard.md

 ## Switch Viz to Another Viz

-For example, if you want to switch Viz on the second row to something else, click `Edit` Button.
+For example, if you want to switch Viz `Mother Age Distribution by Mother Race` on the second row to something else, click `Edit` Button.

 ![](images/dashboard-switch-viz.png "Edit")

-Then From Choose Viz Dialog, click a Viz that you want to use instead of existing Viz and click `OK` button.
+Then from Choose Viz Dialog, click a Viz that you want to use instead of the existing Viz and click `OK` button.

 ![](images/dashboard-select-another-viz.png "Select Another Viz")

-Then the Viz on the second row is switched to the new one.
+The Viz on the second row is switched to the new one.

 ![](images/dashboard-viz-switched.png "Viz is Switched")